Pythagus/ocaml-maxflow/README.md

 Our `Graph.fulkerson` implementation has been tested with several tests you can run by yourself executing `make test`.
 This is the exhaustive tests list you can find in the `src/ftest.ml` file:

+#### Test Tools.clone_nodes (graph1)
+This tries to clone the `graph1` nodes into a `cloned_graph`.
+Then, It checks whether there is a node in the initial graph that is not present in the cloned graph (because the mapped graph is "cast" in the `map_test` function).

+#### Test Tools.gmap (graph1)
+This tries to convert the `int` graph to a `string` graph.
+If the compiler doesn't throw exception, the test passed.

+#### Test Tools.add_arc (graph1)
+This tries to add 5 to the arc's max flow between two nodes (that maybe didn't exist before the test).
+Then, we check whether the label was correctly updated.

 #### Test Ford.dfs (graph3)
 It tests the DFS algorithm on an **impossible** case : there are no arcs in the graph.